-on your PC in a call or outside a call.
+Use this feature to share content on your PC in a call or outside a call.
 The procedure is the same, but shown here is the in-call way only.

-To share content using Proximity, make sure your presentation source has Cisco Proximity installed and activated.
+To share content using Proximity, make sure your presentation source activated.
 Allow some time for the pairing to take place.
-Follow onscreen instructions.
+Follow onhas Cisco Proximity installed and screen instructions.